 If the Company's total shareholder return for a performance period is equal to the median total shareholder return for the Company's peer group, the executive officers will earn PSUs equal to the targeted award.
-If the Company's total shareholder return for the applicable performance period is less than the median total shareholder return of the Company's peer group, the number of PSUs earned by executive officers will be less than the targeted number of performance share units with the possibility of not earning any PSUs.
-Conversely, if the Company's total shareholder return for a performance period is more than the median total shareholder return of the Company's peer group, the number of performance units earned by the executive officers will be increased up to a maximum of two hundred percent of the targeted performance unit award.
+If the Company's total shareholder return for the applicable performance period is less than the median total shareholder return of the Company's peer group, the number of PSUs earned by executive officers will be less than the targeted number of performance period is more than the possibility of not earning any PSUs.
+Conversely, if the Company's total shareholder return of the Company's peer group, the number of performance units earned by the executive officers will be increased up to a maximum of two hundred percent of the targeted performance unit award.